brndnmtthws/brndn-io/content/posts/its-never-as-bad-as-it-seems/index.md

 Even in an entirely different economic or political system, the problems would likely remain because, at the end of the day, humans have adapted to hoard and self-preserve.

-That brings me to my final point, the title of this post: even when things do seem bad, it tends to be that they're not as bad as they seem.
+Even when things do seem bad, they're usually not as bad as they seem.
 Our brains tend to get into hyperfixated states when it comes to anything scary, and we lose sight of the big picture.
-Our minds start to race, negative thoughts perpetuate themselves, and we get stuck into cycles and patterns that are detrimental.
+Our minds start to race, negative thoughts perpetuate themselves, and we get stuck in loops that make everything feel worse.

 Anxiety occurs when we feel challenged, but are unsure how to overcome the challenge.
 It's a natural response to the fear that something bad may happen in the future, and it likely served us well as hunter-gatherers, but for most people, this response is a net negative[^4].